objectionary/lints/src/main/resources/org/eolang/motives/metas/mandatory-home.md

 # Mandatory `+home` Meta

-Program should have only one `+home` special meta.
+The program must have exactly one `+home` special meta.

 Incorrect: